 Family Research Tips

 Do you want to research your family history?
-Here are tips and resources to help you.
+Here are resources to help you.
 The Museum is grateful to genealogist Roger Lustig for his helpful tips.

 1. Record what you already know.